haddonm/aMSE/README.md

 # LATEST UPDATE

+-   2022-05-31 aMSE 0.0.4 Added functions that assist in conditioning the operating model by optimizing the fit to CPUE and size-composition data after opimizing the AvRec values for each SAU.
+    No EWN.

 -   2021-11-29 aMSE 0.0.1 Removed datadir.
 Started implementing
     hyper-stability while keeping the interface the same, so that the results from sizemod can be used.